Blog

 How to track ETFs

-There is some contention over which ETF commands the title as "the first ETF".
+There is some contention over which ETF counts as the first ETF in history.
 However, the concept of using a listed investment trust structure as a vehicle to invest in a broad range of underlying stocks gained traction in the early 1990s, with the launch of the S&P 500 Trust ETF “SPDR” (NYSE: SPY) on January 22 of 1993.

-Initially, ETFs followed in the footsteps of the SPDR ETF and allowed investors to gain exposure to a fund that sought to replicate (minus fees) the performance of a ‘passive’ market index like the S&P 500.
-Over time fund managers added "smart-beta" (seeking to replicate an ‘alternative’ index) and “active” (actively managed by a fund manager with a strategy aiming to beat the market) ETFs to their offerings, further blurring the lines between managed funds and their exchange-traded fund cousins.
+Initially, ETFs followed in the footsteps of the SPDR ETF, allowing investors to gain exposure to a fund that sought to replicate the performance of a ‘passive’ market index like the S&P 500.
+Over time, fund managers added “smart beta” (seeking to replicate an ‘alternative’ index) and “active” (actively managed by a fund manager with a strategy aiming to beat the market) ETFs to their offerings, further blurring the lines between managed funds and exchange-traded funds.

 Tracking ETF performance

-ETFs have an open ended structure, which means that when investors seek to purchase additional units of the fund, the fund manager (or issuer) can issue additional units to the exchange.
-This means that unlike listed investment companies that can trade significantly above or below their Net Asset Value, ETFs trade at a unit price close to the value of the underlying assets each unit holds.
+ETFs have an open-ended structure.
+This means that when investors seek to purchase additional units of the fund, the fund manager (or issuer) can issue additional units to the exchange.
+This means that unlike listed investment companies that can trade significantly above or below their Net Asset Value (NAV), ETFs trade at a unit price close to the value of the underlying assets each unit holds.
 And unlike managed funds, which can have opaque price discovery, tracking the performance of ETFs is much like any other stock, because ETFs are listed (and traded) on stock exchanges.

 ETF tax considerations

-Tracking the performance of your ETF investments is only one part of the puzzle; managing the tax implications is the other.
-ETFs are a unitised trust structure that hold a number of underlying assets that each have their own tax implications on distributions earned by the ETF.
-The tax implications will vary by region; for example in the USA distributions earned by the ETF are typically treated as ‘ordinary dividends’ and taxed accordingly, whereas in Australia most ETFs use the Attribution Managed Investment Trust (AMIT) structure and are a tax nightmare.
+Tracking the performance of your ETF investments is just one piece of the puzzle; managing the tax implications is the other.
+ETFs are a unitised trust structure that hold a number of underlying assets that each have their own tax implications for distributions earned by the ETF.
+The tax implications will vary by region.
+For example, in the US, distributions earned by the ETF are typically treated as ‘ordinary dividends’ and taxed accordingly, whereas in Australia most ETFs use the Attribution Managed Investment Trust (AMIT) structure and are a tax nightmare.
 ETFs also create complexity for UK investors, as depending whether the ETF has reporting status or not, or whether it was purchased through an ISA or SIPP, this can have significant implications on how it is taxed.

 How to track ETFs in Sharesight

-2. You can add an ETF to your portfolio(s) by manually adding a trade and searching for the ETF’s name in the relevant market (eg. NYSE: SPY).
-You can also use the Sharesight file importer to bulk import trades to your portfolio.
+2. You can add an ETF to your portfolio(s) by manually adding a trade and searching for the ETF’s name in the relevant market (eg. ASX: NDQ).
+You can also bulk upload trades to your portfolio via spreadsheet.

-Exchange traded funds make for excellent ‘index tracking’ (such as the S&P 500) benchmarks because they take into account all the inner workings of a real portfolio, including fees, dividends and any franking credits that may apply.
-Sharesight allows investors to benchmark against ETFs as well as any managed fund, trust or stock tracked by Sharesight.
+Exchanged-traded funds make for excellent portfolio benchmarks because they take into account all the inner workings of a real portfolio, including fees, dividends and any franking credits that may apply.
+With Sharesight, you can benchmark against ETFs as well as any of the 750,000+ managed funds, trusts or stocks that Sharesight supports.

 Track your ETFs (and the rest of your portfolio) with Sharesight

-Join thousands of global investors using Sharesight to track their ETFs along with the rest of their investments.
+Join hundreds of thousands of global investors using Sharesight to track their ETFs along with the rest of their investments.
 Sign up for Sharesight so you can:

 Sign up for a FREE Sharesight account and get started tracking your investment performance (and tax) today.